Bundaberg Baptist Family Day Care bringing the ages together!

 Job Opportunities - Bundaberg Baptist Family Day Care Scheme

 Bundaberg Baptist Family Day Care offers families a flexible, convenient and diverse child care choice.
 Family Day Care Educators deliver qualified professional child care in a family focussed environment.
 Educators work in partnership with our Co-ordination Unit team who provide regular home visits to monitor the children’s progress and to provide support.
-FDC Footprints Approved Kindergarten program will be opening in January 2016 and will offer additional educational experiences to Bundaberg families.
+FDC Footprints Approved Kindergarten program has been open since January 2016 and offers additional educational experiences to Bundaberg families.
 The organisation operates under the same National Quality Framework (NQF) as other forms of child care; incorporating National Law and Regulations, National Quality Standards, Educational Frameworks and the Assessment and Rating process.

 Relief Kindergarten Educator – as needed